felipecouto0101/ANMAR25_D03_COMPASSEVENT/README.md

 ### User Routes
 - **POST /users**: Register a new user
-  - Body: `{ name, email, password, role, phone }`
+  - Body: `{ name, email, password, role, phone }` + profile image file
-  - Rules: Email must be unique, password must be strong
+  - Rules: Email must be unique, password must be strong, profile image is required
+  - Note: Image will be processed and stored in S3

 - **GET /users**: Search all users
   - Rules: Requires authentication